-- Playing an integral part in updating and launching live recordings database for artistic staff use.
+- Playing an integral part in updating and managing our audio database for artistic staff use

 - Administrative duties including answering phones, copying music and programs, filing, etc.

-- Ability to present his/herself professionally to world-renowned musicians.
+- Ability to present themselves professionally to world-renowned musicians

-- Ability to work under pressure and on multiple jobs simultaneously.
+- Ability to work under pressure and on multiple projects simultaneously

 - Evening and weekend work required; including July 3-4.

 - Internship begins March 2018.
 All applicants must be available to remain in this internship until at least July 5, 2018.

 - March to April 2018: 8-10 hours per week (up to full time hours possible) during standard office hours M-F; hours are flexible.